-Windows returns arbitrary precision windows from BTrDB.
-It is slower than AlignedWindows, but still significantly faster than RawValues.
+Note: windows returns arbitrary precision windows from BTrDB.
+It is slower than aligned_windows, but still significantly faster than RawValues.
 Each returned window will be width nanoseconds long. start is inclusive, but end is exclusive (e.g if end < start+width you will get no results).
 That is, results will be returned for all windows that start at a time less than the end timestamp.
-If (end - start) is not a multiple of width (i.e., we set end = start + width floordiv(end - start, width).
+If (end - start) is not a multiple of width, then end will be decreased to the greatest value less than end such that (end - start) is a multiple of width (i.e., we set end = start + width floordiv(end - start, width).
 The depth parameter previously available has been deprecated.
 The only valid value for depth is now 0.

-This method is available for commercial customers with arrow-enabled servers.
+Note: This method is available for commercial customers with arrow-enabled servers.